-Complete the Question Tree in CEDAR- Observations are entered in the tree

-Establishes what happened, why, and how.
-Mitigation recommendations may also be established by the team.

-· Replays with audio, audio files, documents, and other pertinent information.
+- Complete the Question Tree in CEDAR- Observations are entered in the tree comments section. - Review Team - Establishes what happened, why, and how.
+Mitigation recommendations may also be established by the team. - Attach Supporting Documentation - Replays with audio, audio files, documents, and other pertinent information. - Data will provide a more complete picture of the operation as it relates to the report. - Finalize in CEDAR (and if needed, create a CAP) - Send findings memorandum to the ATM